Guarulhos: Transportation

-The main highway to serve Guarulhos is the Rodovia Presidente Dutra, from São Paulo to Rio de Janeiro.
+The main highway serving Guarulhos is the Rodovia Presidente Dutra, from São Paulo to Rio de Janeiro.

-In 2018, the Companhia Paulista de Trens Metropolitanos commuter rail system's Line 13–Jade was opened, connecting São Paulo–Guarulhos International Airport with Engenheiro Goulart.
-In 2021, construction will begin on the first line of the São Paulo Metro to serve Guarulhos, Line 19–Sky Blue.
+In 2018, the Companhia Paulista de Trens Metropolitanos commuter rail system's Line 13–Jade was opened, connecting the São Paulo–Guarulhos International Airport with the Engenheiro Goulart station.
+In 2021, construction was to begin on the first line of the São Paulo Metro to serve Guarulhos, Line 19–Sky Blue.

 São Paulo Air Force Base - BASP, a base of the Brazilian Air Force, is located in Guarulhos.

 Media

 In telecommunications, the city was served by Telecomunicações de São Paulo.
 In July 1998, this company was acquired by Telefónica, which adopted the Vivo brand in 2012.
 The company is currently an operator of cell phones, fixed lines, internet (fiber optics/4G) and television (satellite and cable).